PLA fee policies and credit information

 What happens next?

-Once you’ve submitted your email and supporting documents, you’ll receive an email notifying you if your Credit Challenge was approved.
-If approved, your file will be reviewed by the Prior Learning Assessment Supervisor.
+Once you’ve submitted your email and supporting documents, you’ll receive an email notifying you if your credit challenge was approved.
+If approved, your file will be reviewed by the PLA supervisor.
 Please note: The challenge may result in fewer, the same, or more credits being awarded.
-After the credit challenge has been reviewed and a final decision is made by the Prior Learning Assessment Supervisor, it cannot be disputed further.
+After the credit challenge has been reviewed and a final decision is made by the PLA Supervisor, it cannot be disputed further.

 Fast facts about PLA fees and credits: